 The variable TESTS_ENVIRONMENT can be used to set environment variables for the test run; the environment variable srcdir is set in the rule.
-If all your test programs are scripts, you can also set TESTS_ENVIRONMENT to an invocation of the shell (e.g. '(SHELL) -x'); this can be useful for debugging the tests.
+If all your test programs are scripts, you can also set TESTS_ENVIRONMENT to an invocation of the shell (e.g. '\$(SHELL) -x' can be useful for debugging the tests), or any other interpreter.
+For instance the following setup is used by the Automake package to run four tests in Perl.